Building-acoustics-TU-Eindhoven/digital-learning-platform-for-acoustics/book/intro.md

 ## Key Features

-1. **Comprehensive Content**: The platform includes theoretical explanations, digital tutorials, and programming exercises, all tailored to the specific needs of acoustics education.
+1. **Content**: The platform includes theoretical explanations, digital tutorials, and programming exercises, all tailored to the specific needs of acoustics education.
 2. **Jupyter Notebook Integration**: Teaching materials leverage the interactivity of Jupyter Notebooks, allowing students to experiment with Python scripts and visualize acoustics phenomena in real-time.
+Click {fa}`rocket` --> {guilabel}`Live Code` on the top right corner of interactive page to start up a python-kernel in your browser.
+Any interactions you do there are not saved.
+You can also download the page as a notebook to run the code locally on your own device.
 3. **Open-Access Repository**: The platform is hosted on GitHub, ensuring transparency, collaborative development, and ease of access for both students and educators.

-## Objectives

-The primary goal of this platform is to bridge the gap between traditional teaching methodologies and the evolving needs of acoustics education.
-By utilizing modern tools and approaches, we aim to:

-- Simplify the understanding of complex acoustics principles.
-- Enhance student engagement through interactive and visually appealing resources.
-- Provide a sustainable, scalable, and open-access repository for acoustics education.

 ## Target Audience